DSD-DBS/capella-collab-manager/README.md

 ```
 make create-cluster
-MY_EMAIL=me@example.com make deploy
+MY_NAME=username make deploy
 ```

-Replace `me@example.com` with your e-mail address.
+Replace `username` with a username.
 An administrator account will be made for this user.
+Make sure you log in with the defined username if you want to test the admin account.

 Verify your deployment - components should be in the "Running" state: